 Business English is an intensive review of the principles and practical application of grammar, spelling, and punctuation, including the composing and analysis of sentences and paragraphs.
 The course will help students in their ability to produce correspondence in their program of study, improving a vital employable skill.
-Prerequisite: Appropriate Reading Placement Score or ENGL 0910 or ENGL 0920 WITH MIN.
-GRADE OF A and Appropriate Writing Placement Score or ENGL 0930 or ENGL 0935 WITH MIN.
-GRADE OF A (45/0/0/0)
+Prerequisite: APPROPRIATE PLACEMENT SCORE OR ENGL 0900 WITH MIN.
+GRADE OF C OR ENGL 0905 WITH MIN.
+GRADE OF C (45/0/0/0)

-OFFT 1300 Cooperative Internship I
+OFFT 1300 Cooperative Internship I 3 credits